ivmelo/provision.sh/README.md

 # provision.sh
-PHP provisioner for production environments.
+Server provisioner for PHP production environments.

 This script installs PHP 7.1, Apache, MariaDB and a some php extensions.
 It also installs other useful tools, such as memcached, beanstalkd and supervisor.
-It was created based on [this](https://github.com/laravel/settler/blob/master/scripts/provision.sh) laravel homestead script.
+It was created based on [this laravel homestead script](https://github.com/laravel/settler/blob/master/scripts/provision.sh).

-You can use it to quickly install everything that is needed in order to run a simple laravel application using a single linux server for app and database.
+You can use it to quickly install everything that is needed in order to run a laravel application using a single linux server for app and database.
 You can tweak this script to make it better suit your needs.

 ### Usage
 ```